 Variations & substitutions

-- Other jams: use other flavors such as apricot, mixed berries, tart cherries, or plum.
-Those fruits with some acidity are better than overly sweet ones like strawberries.
+- Other jams: Use other flavors, such as apricot, mixed berries, tart cherries, or plum.
+Fruits with some acidity are better than overly sweet ones like strawberries.

 - Nuts: almonds are traditional, but you can make this Linzer torte with hazelnuts.